Wesleyan Quadrilateral: Description

 Upon examination of Wesley's work, Albert Outler theorized that Wesley used four different sources in coming to theological conclusions.
 Wesley believed, first of all, that the living core of the Christian faith was revealed in "scripture" as the sole foundational source.
 The centrality of scripture was so important for Wesley that he called himself "a man of one book".
 However, doctrine had to be in keeping with Christian orthodox "tradition".
-So, tradition became in his view the second aspect of the so-called Quadrilateral.
+Thus, tradition became, in his view, the second aspect of the so-called Quadrilateral.
 Furthermore, Wesley believed that faith is more than merely an acknowledgment of ideas.
 Thus, as a practical theologian, he contended that part of the theological method would involve "experiential" faith.
-In other words, truth, if actually truth, should be vivified in the personal experience of Christians (overall, not individually).
+In other words, truth should be vivified in the personal experience of Christians (overall, not individually).
 Finally, every doctrine must be able to be defended "rationally".
 He did not divorce faith from reason.
-Tradition, experience, and reason, however, are subject always to scripture, which is primary.
+Tradition, experience, and reason, however, are always subject to Scripture, which is primary.